Defective Convolutional Networks: Introduction

 \section{Introduction}

-Deep learning~\cite{lecun2015deep}, especially deep Convolutional Neural Network (CNN)~\cite{lecun1998gradient}, has led to state-of-the-art results spanning many machine learning fields~\cite{he2016deep,ren2015faster}.
-Despite the great success in numerous applications, recent studies show that deep CNNs are vulnerable to some well-designed input samples named as Adversarial Examples~\cite{DBLP:journals/corr/SzegedyZSBEGF13,biggio2013evasion}.
+Deep learning~\citep{lecun1998gradient,lecun2015deep}, especially deep Convolutional Neural Network (CNN)~\citep{krizhevsky2012imagenet}, has led to state-of-the-art results spanning many machine learning fields~\citep{girshick2015fast,chen2018encoder,luo2020learning}.
+Despite the great success in numerous applications, recent studies show that deep CNNs are vulnerable to some well-designed input samples named as Adversarial Examples~\citep{szegedy2013intriguing,biggio2013evasion}.
 Take the task of image classification as an example, for almost every commonly used well-performed CNN, attackers are able to construct a small perturbation on an input image, which is almost imperceptible to humans but can make the model give a wrong prediction.
-The problem is serious as some well-designed adversarial examples can be transferred among different kinds of CNN architectures~\cite{DBLP:journals/corr/PapernotMG16}.
-As a result, a machine learning system can be easily attacked even if the attacker does not have access to the model parameters.
+The problem is serious as some well-designed adversarial examples can be transferred among different kinds of CNN architectures~\citep{DBLP:journals/corr/PapernotMG16}.
+As a result, a machine learning system can be easily attacked even if the attacker does not have access to the model parameters, which seriously affect its use in practical applications.